GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

     qsteepness = qsteepness

     #'
-    #' Compute marginals from inputs vector, which are all of the same length and
+    #' Compute storm variables from inputs vector, which are all of the same length and
     #' in (0-1).
     #'
     #' The input vectors give the percentiles of values in the distribution of each